TMS · For Clinicians

 • Precision targeting, accelerated protocols, and biomarker-based prediction are genuinely promising, but much of the most exciting data is early-stage and awaits replication in community settings.

 • Coverage varies substantially by payer, plan, and indication.
 Most plans require prior authorization and documented failure of prior antidepressant trials.
-Our program handles benefits verification directly for each referral, so coverage specifics are not a barrier to starting the conversation.

 • We are far from optimized.
 TMS today is a real tool, not a finished one.
 Framing matters: this is cutting-edge clinical care and an open scientific question at the same time.